 It makes the process simpler and saves everyone time.
 You can also create templates for proposals, contracts and HR documents.

-There will always be a time and a place for meetings, but if they can be avoided, why not?
+There will always be a time and a place for face-to-face meetings, but if they can be avoided, why not?
 Conference calls make it easier for businesses to communicate and are a prime example of how the rise of technology has helped salespeople.

 As well as reducing the time salespeople spend travelling to meetings, conference calls improve meeting attendance and give you a sustained competitive advantage.

 Sales acceleration refers to the practice of moving leads through the marketing and sales funnel at an accelerated rate.
 Acceleration requires various tools and you’ll need a versatile CRM to be able to carry out all the necessary tasks.

 For example, rather than casting a wide net and sending scattered emails out to the wrong people, create buyer personas and send emails out to specific personas.
 You’ll accelerate the time to sale by targeting the right people.